Butternut Squash on Slimming World – a guide with Recipes

 Butternut Squash

-Once you have peeled and chopped up the butternut squash there are many things you can do with one from chips to risotto and more.
+Once you have peeled and chopped up the butternut squash, there are many things you can do with one, from chips to risotto and more.

-Using butternut squash for weight loss
+Using butternut squash on Slimming World

-If you follow Slimming World, Weight Watchers (WW), Noom or any other weight loss plan butternut squash is usually free or easily within your allowances, of course always check your plan for advice.
+If you follow Slimming World, Weight Watchers (WW), Noom or any other weight loss plan, butternut squash is usually free or easily within your allowances; of course, always check your plan for advice.

 This Butternut squash soup recipe is easy to make and so tasty.
-I often make it in my soup maker but it is just as easy to make on the hob. alternatively here is a slightly different butternut squash soup recipe so you can choose based on the ingredients you have.
+I often make it in my soup maker, but it is just as easy to make on the hob. alternatively here is a slightly different butternut squash soup recipe, so you can choose based on the ingredients you have.

 Butternut squash soup